 Make ahead and store

 You can cook the vegetables ahead of time, place them in the baking dish, and let them come to room temperature.
-Cover with plastic foil and keep refrigerated until ready to bake.
-Add the cheese mixture and bake, adding about 5 to 10 minutes to the baking time.
+Cover with plastic wrap and refrigerate until ready to bake.
+When it's time to bake, add the cheese mixture and bake, adding 5 to 10 extra minutes to the baking time.

-Leftovers keep well in the fridge for 2-3 days.
-Then, reheat well in the microwave or the oven before serving.
-I would not freeze the leftovers; I'm not too fond of the consistency of potatoes once thawed.
+Leftovers will keep well in the fridge for 2-3 days.
+Reheat them in the microwave or oven before serving.
+I don’t recommend freezing leftovers, as potatoes tend to change texture when thawed.

-You can transform the leftovers into a soup.
-Place the rests in a pot and barely cover with vegetable or chicken stock.
-Slowly bring to a boil and heat well for about 5 minutes.
-Puree the soup with an immersion blender and adjust the taste with more spices.
+You can also turn the leftovers into a soup.
+Place them in a pot, add enough vegetable or chicken stock to barely cover them, and slowly bring to a boil.
+Heat for about 5 minutes, then puree the soup with an immersion blender and adjust the seasoning to taste.

 Healthier Broccoli Potato Casserole